bernardinelli/DESTNOSIM/README.md

 # DESTNOSIM

 #### Introduction
 This repository has the basis of what will eventually become the DES TNO catalog search survey simulator.
-Currently, I'm implementing a bunch of tools that allows us to reproduce a synthetic population of TNOs for an arbitrary set of DECam exposures.
-I am also implementing DES-specific tools for the additional information we have from DES exposures (for example, astrometric covariance matrices and solutions, completeness functions for point sources).
+Currently, I'm implementing a bunch of tools that allows us to produce a synthetic population of TNOs and observe them with an arbitrary set of DECam exposures.
+I am also implementing DES-specific tools for the additional information we have for DES exposures (for example, astrometric covariance matrices and solutions, completeness functions for point sources).
 This is a work in progress.

 #### Dependencies
 Python:
 - `numpy`
 - `astropy`
 - `scipy`
+- (When astrometry is implemented): `pixmappy` (https://github.com/gbernstein/pixmappy)

 External:
 - `orbitspp` (https://github.com/gbernstein/orbitspp) and dependencies